26 interesting facts about South Korea

 25. The UNESCO-listed Gyeongju Historic Areas is home to a remarkable concentration of Korean Buddhist art and architecture dating from the 7th and 10th centuries.
 The site includes 122 temples, 53 stone statues, 64 pagodas and 16 stone lanterns.

 26. South Korea has been described as the most automated country on Earth having already deployed robotic teachers, industrial manufacturing workers and service staff.
-The country has the highest robot density in manufacturing with 631 robots per 10,000 employees, which is eight times the global average.
+The country has the highest robot density in manufacturing with 1,012 robots per 10,000 employees as of 2022.

 Every effort has been made to verify these facts about South Korea.
 However, if you find an error or have any questions, please contact us.